gregorycave/bank-account/README.md

 # bank-account
-A simple Python program built to practice working with classes
+A simple Python program built to practice working with classes for a users bank account